-- (1) A long-term financial plan developed and adopted for the purposes of section 122(1a)(a) of the Act must include- - (b) a summary of proposed operating and capital investment activities presented in a manner consistent with the note in the Model Financial Statements entitled Uniform Presentation of Finances; and - (c) estimates and target ranges adopted by the council for each year of the long-term financial plan with respect to an operating surplus ratio, a net financial liabilities ratio and an asset sustainability ratio presented in a manner consistent with the note in the Model Financial Statements entitled Financial Indicators. - (2) A long-term financial plan must be accompanied by a statement which sets out- - (a) the purpose of the long-term financial plan; and - (b) the basis on which it has been prepared; and - (c) the key conclusions which may be drawn from the estimates, proposals and other information in the plan.
+- (1) A long-term financial plan developed and adopted for the purposes of section 122(1a)(a) of the Act must include- - (b) a summary of proposed operating and capital investment activities presented in a manner consistent with the note in the Model Financial Statements entitled Uniform Presentation of Finances; and - (c) estimates and target ranges adopted by the council for each year of the long-term financial plan with respect to an operating surplus ratio, a net financial liabilities ratio and an asset sustainability ratio presented in a manner consistent with the note in the Model Financial Statements entitled Financial Indicators. - (2) A long-term financial plan must be accompanied by a statement which sets out- - (a) the purpose of the long-term financial plan; and - (b) the basis, including key assumptions, on which it has been prepared; and - (c) the key conclusions which may be drawn from the estimates, proposals and other information in the plan. - (3) A statement under sub-regulation (2) must be expressed in plain English and must avoid unnecessary technicality and excessive detail.